Evertras/cynomys/README.md

 ### Current

+Test connectivity between different machines on with UDP to make sure the machines can talk to each other as expected.

+Test broadcast/multicast (UDP).

+Use in a Docker container for Docker-related networking, or just use the raw binary for native level testing.

 ### In progress

-Test connectivity between different machines on with UDP/TCP to make sure the machines can talk to each other as expected.

-Test broadcast/multicast.
+Test connectivity with TCP.

-Use in a Docker container for Docker-related networking, or just use the raw binary for native level testing.

 ### Future

 Test that connectivity is NOT made between different machines that should not talk to each other, for firewall/security reasons.

-Config file for more advanced setups.

 ## How to use it